-1. The input data is a cell array of datasets, which can be collapsed to a single dataset
+- 1. The input data is a cell array of datasets, which can be collapsed to a single dataset - 2.
+The parameters are also a cell array of parameter structures, which can be collapsed to one structure - 3.
+The dataset is a cell array of multidimensional graphs, each with arbitrary dimensionality.

-- 2. The parameters are also a cell array of parameter structures, which can be collapsed to one structure - 3.
-The dataset is a cell array of multidimensional graphs, each with arbitrary dimensionality. - 4.
-Each graph is an array which can generate multiple plots, as defined by the parameters. - 5.
-The first index of each graph allows multiple lines, with different line-styles - 6.
-The last index of each graph array is optionally used for error and comparison fields.
+- 4. The first or line index of each graph array allows multiple lines, with different line-styles - 5.
+The last or check index of each graph array is optionally used for error and comparison fields. - 6.
+Each graph array can generate multiple graphic plots, as defined by the parameters.